codename-art/PGPool/README.md

 * `hash_key`: Your Bossland PokeHash Key which is needed to perform any Pokémon GO related requests
 * `accounts_file`: A file containing PTC or Google accounts for Pokémon GO in [RocketMap](https://github.com/RocketMap/RocketMap) format: `auth-service,username,password`
 * `proxies_file`: A file containing proxies in `ip:port` format.
 Proxies will be picked round-robin.
 This file is optional.
 If you don't use proxies, just leave it empty.
+* `wait_after_login`: PGScout waits this many seconds after a successful login before it performs the encounter request.
+Defaults to 20.

 Don't forget to run `pip install -r requirements.txt` at least once before actually starting PGScout with `python pgscout.py`.